mwhelan/Specify/readme.md

 * [Value Story](http://www.infoq.com/news/2008/06/new-user-story-format): The business value story, with the emphasis on the business value. `In order to <achieve some value>, as a <type of user>, I want <some functionality>`.

 ## SUT Factory
-Specify can create the SUT for you, using either an automocking container or an IoC container as a [SUT factory](http://blog.ploeh.dk/2009/02/13/SUTFactory/).
+Specify can create the SUT for you, using either an auto-mocking container or an IoC container as a [SUT factory](http://blog.ploeh.dk/2009/02/13/SUTFactory/).
 This is configurable, on a per test assembly basis.
 A fresh new container is provided for each specification, so you can change the configuration for each test without impacting other tests.
 Most IoC containers provide this child container functionality (though they might call it by different names).

 The Specification classes allow you to interact with the `SutFactory` via a `Container` property.
 The Get methods allow you to retrieve SUT dependencies.
 The Register methods allow you to provide implementations that will be used in the creation of the SUT.
 You can also set the SUT directly if you need to override the creation for a particular scenario.
 The SUT is lazily created the first time it is requested, so registering types and setting the SUT need to happen before the first request to the SUT property.